fosslight/hub-guide-en/tips/3_usecase/5_android_yocto.md

 **Note**
 > Android / Yocto is an LGE only feature.

-When the platform itself generates the notice, you need to create a project to review the platform notice.
+When the platform itself generates the notice, you need to create a project to review the platform-generated notice.
 Currently, FOSSLight Hub supports Android and Yocto.
-To create a project for this, select the Operating System according to the OS and choose OSS Notice as Platform-generated.
+To create a project for this, select the appropriate Operating System according to the OS and choose OSS Notice as Platform-generated.

 ## Android Model